leobol96/KR_project1/README.md

 If you don't have a markdown editor or if you don't see the images, please visit: https://github.com/leobol96/KR_project1

 ## Structure
 The main program is the **SAT.py**.
-The latter contains the main program and the different logic to execute the software in three possible ways(See the execution options paragraph)
+The latter contains the different logic to execute the software in three possible ways(See the execution options paragraph)

 The **common_functions.py** contains all the functions that are used for general scopes (read, write, etc).
 This file is imported and used not only from the SAT.py but also from the solver.py